drakefys2019/labs/_projects/lab6/lab6.md

 ![Bonus Puzzle](captures/bonus_puzzle.jpg#capture)

-<span style="color: blue">What might the yellow arrow symbol mean in the context of this puzzle?</span>
+<span style="color: blue">Group Discussion: What might the yellow arrow symbol mean in the context of this puzzle?</span>

 ### Completing Lab 6